radarbot-team/radarbot-team-best-pratices/analytics/python/README.md

 ````

 ### scikit-learn
 The main python library for Machine Learning is [scikit-learn](http://scikit-learn.org/).
-It is built on top of Numpy, Scipy and Matplotlib.
+It is built on top of *Numpy*, *Scipy* and *Matplotlib*.
 And it's well documented.
 ````python
     # k nearest neighbours
     from sklearn.neighbors import KNeighborsClassifier